Arpit-Payasi/Group-LeCode-James/readme.md

 1. Open a terminal or command prompt.
 2. Compile the game using:g++ -o tetris tetris.cpp
 3. Run the game using:./tetris

+## License

+-This project is open source and free to use.
+Feel free to or modify it.

+## 𝐀𝐮𝐭𝐡𝐨𝐫𝐬
+-Arpit Payasi
+-Chetan Raghav
+-Kush Solanki
+-Nishtha Vadher